valflanza/PosterECCMID2017/README.md

 a universal system able to classify isolates independently of the dataset, with a readable classification system based on phylogenetical relations.

+## Repository Information

+This data repository contains the files and scripts used for the MDST poster of ECCMID 2017.